 Foundations for Hope has extended our partnership commitment with The Vine through the 2022/2023 school year.
 Currently, The Vine provides for student’s Pre-K through 6th grade.
 Our vision is to add a grade to The Vine’s program each year so students can continue to progress in their education through graduation.

 Meal plans for 360 students for 180 days

 Meeting critical needs for approximately $1.26 per student per day

 The presence of a quality school is a necessity in Petit-Goâve because the country needs schools where holistic education is given.
 The reference school will be a center where spiritual, social and academic aspects of life are a priority.
 Our ultimate objective is to create learning and social conditions where Haitians are conscious of the necessity to improve their living conditions by positively impacting their community.

-Kendson’n DANJOU was born in Eau Soline, Petit-Goâve, Haiti, in 1984.
+Kendson’n Danjou was born in Eau Soline, Petit-Goâve, Haiti, in 1984.
 He completed his primary education in a Methodist-funded school which was constructed and supported by the men and women of Palmerdale Methodist Church.
-He studied Applied Linguistics, in Port-au-Prince (the capital of Haiti), as an undergraduate, teaching English, French, and Haitian Creaole as he completed his degree.
-In the years since, Kendson’n has served as a linguist for the US Embassy, finished a Master’s Degree in French, and served in multiple administrative and educational roles.
-In 2017, Kendson’n launched Ecolee Privee Le Cap (The Vine), which estimates enrolling 303 students this fall.
+He studied Applied Linguistics in Port-au-Prince (the capital of Haiti), as an undergraduate, teaching English, French, and Haitian Creole as he completed his degree.
+In the years since, Kendson’n has served as a linguist for the US Embassy, finished a Master’s Degree in French, served in multiple administrative and educational roles, and founded The Vine in 2017.